c6fc/warcannon/README.md

 Edit `settings.json` to taste:

 * `backendBucket`: Is the bucket to store the terraform state in.
 If it doesn't exist, WARCannon will create it for you.
-Replace '&lt;somerandomcharacters&gt;' with random characters to make it unique, or specify another bucket you own.
+Replace '<somerandomcharacters>' with random characters to make it unique, or specify another bucket you own.
 * `awsProfile`: The profile name in `~/.aws/credentials` that you want to piggyback on for the installation.

 * `nodeInstanceType`: An array of instance types to use for parallel processing. 'c'-types are best value for this purpose, and any size can be used. `["c5n.18xlarge"]` is the recommended value for true campaigns.